 As one example, a user could set up a crypto synthetic product with an underlying asset, say Ethereum.
 They mint the sETH token which adjusts according to an oracle-backed price feed.

-You may have heard about this Ethereum-based synthetics platform in the news regarding an oracle attack reported in June 2019.
+You may have heard about this Ethereum-based synthetics platform in the news regarding an oracle attack reported by The Block in June 2019.
 At the time, Synthetix put a hold on transactions on the platform.
 After instituting a successful bug bounty program, the platform was back to normal.

 Synthetix currently has 20 “Synths” available with no liquidity restrictions.
 They utilize a distributed pool of token holders for collateralization and stability purposes.
 Their three current dApps are:

 - Synthetix Exchange – exchange Synths without counterparties